kentech01/energico-ui/src/COMPONENT_GUIDE.md

-# 📦 WattWise Component Architecture Guide
+# 📦 Energico Component Architecture Guide

-Complete reference for all React components in the WattWise application.
+Complete reference for all React components in the Energico application.

 ---